About the Society

 The 27 Bow Street property—home to the Putnam House and several other historical buildings—are owned by the Town of North Reading.
 Under the terms of a 1989 agreement (amended in 2021) between the Society and the Town, the Society occupies and manages the Putnam House property.

-The Society is separate from—but coordinates closely with—four other town entities focused on historic preservation: the Historical Commission and the Historic District Commission (both town committees appointed by the Select Board), as well as the Friends of the Damon Tavern and the North Reading Minit and Militia, both of which are separate volunteer-run organizations.
+The Society is separate from—but coordinates closely with—four other town entities focused on historic preservation: the Historical Commission and the Historic District Commission (both town committees appointed by the Select Board), as well as the Friends of the Damon Tavern and the North Reading Minit and Militia (two separate volunteer-run organizations).

 About the Damon Tavern